 The Historic Murals of San Angelo preserve buildings of historic significance and promote community pride with impressive works of public art.
-The Mural Tour guides you to stunning works like the “Stagecoach Mural,” representing early transportation that brought pioneers to San Angelo, and the impressive “Chadbourne St. Mural,” which depicts carefully researched placement of businesses that existed on that street in 1908.
+The murals showcase stunning works like the “Stagecoach Mural,” representing early transportation that brought pioneers to San Angelo, and the impressive “Chadbourne St. Mural,” which depicts the carefully researched placement of businesses that existed on that street in 1908.
 This mural gives you a chance to simultaneously see the block in its past and present form.
-Now that’s something you won’t find anywhere else!
-After you’ve viewed the murals and spent some time on Historic Concho Avenue, grab a cold beer at the nearby Zero One Ale House, a modern hangout with a full bar and creative pub fare.
+After you’ve viewed the murals and spent some time on Historic Concho Avenue, grab a cold beer at Zero One Ale House, a modern hangout with a full bar and creative pub fare.

-For 50 years, soldiers and cowboys paid a visit to this friendly Concho city establishment— Miss Hatties Bordello, now a museum.
-The building dates back to 1896 and still has its original ceiling, floors, stairs and furnishings from the Hattie era that began in 1902.
+For 50 years, soldiers and cowboys paid a visit to this friendly Concho city establishment— Miss Hattie’s Bordello, now a museum.
+The building dates back to 1896 and still has its original ceiling, floors, stairs, and furnishings from the Hattie era that began in 1902.
 The Hattons moved in as a young couple, and soon were divorced and living on separate floors in the house.
 The first floor, currently occupied by Legend Jewelers, was where Mr. Hattons operated a saloon back in the day.
 Upstairs, Ms. Hatton turned to the oldest profession and ran the bordello until 1952.
 Explore your curiosity with a tour offered Tuesday-Saturday.
-Tickets can be purchased inside Legend Jewelers at the front desk.
-Afterward, walk over to Fat Boss’s Pub for a bite to eat and drink, and toast to the history of the city.
+Tickets may be purchased inside Legend Jewelers at the counter.
+Afterward, walk over to The Angry Cactus for a bite to eat and drink, and toast to the history of the city.

 18 E Concho Ave., San Angelo

-At the sprawling downtown campus of San Angelo Performance Arts Center, known as San Angelo PAC, you’ll find The Stephens Performing Arts Center, which was once a Coca-Cola bottling plant.
-The Center houses the Brooks & Bates Theatre, a Black Box Performance Space, theater shops and several ballet studios.
-After watching a captivating performance here, keep the night going, put on your dancing shoes and head over to nearby Blaine's for country music, or visit The House of FiFi Dubois for live acts performing everything from classic rock to country and blues.
+At the sprawling downtown campus of San Angelo Performing Arts Center, known as San Angelo PAC, you’ll find The Stephens Performing Arts Center, which was once a Coca-Cola bottling plant.
+The Center houses the Brooks & Bates Theatre, a Black Box Performance Space, theater shops, and several ballet studios.
+After watching a captivating performance here, keep the night going, put on your dancing shoes, and head over to nearby Blaine’s for country music, or visit The House of FiFi Dubois for live acts performing everything from classic rock to country and blues.

 82 Gillis St., San Angelo